RAF Manston

-One other attraction nearby is Manston airfield, until recently this was RAF Manston, but is now a commercial airport now known variously as London Manston and more recently as Kent International Airport.
-However Planestation and who owned the airport went into Administration, as did EUJet who operated the passenger flights, and the airport has now been sold to Infratil .
-If you need any information on the current services and activities at airport please contact them directly.
+One other attraction nearby is Manston airfield, until a few years ago this was RAF Manston, but became a commercial airport now known variously as London Manston and more recently as Kent International Airport.
+However Planestation and who owned the airport went into Administration, as did EUJet who operated the passenger flights, and the airport was then sold to Infratil.
+In 2013 Infratil sold the airport to the Stagecoach Group headed by Ann Gloag for £1, she originally said she would continue to run it as an airport.
+However in 2014 they announced the closure of the airport and despite several attempts from other interested parties all offers even at the asking price were rejected and the airport is now closed with the loss of 150 jobs.

-The Thanet Flying Club owned and operated by TG Aviation Ltd is also based at the airport.
+The Thanet Flying Club owned and operated by TG Aviation Ltd was based at the airport until the closure when they had to move their operation to Lydd despite having 50 years to run on their lease.
 They have an extensive fleet of aircraft, perhaps the most noticeable being their 1943 Boeing Stearman biplane painted bright red.

 There are three museums on the site.